 To prevent urine from leaking, many children with incontinence learn to cross their legs or use other positions (holding maneuvers), such as squatting (sometimes with their hand or heel pressed between their legs).
 These holding maneuvers may increase the chance of developing a urinary tract infection.
 Sexually active adolescents can have urinary difficulties caused by certain sexually transmitted infections.
 Dietary causes include caffeine and acidic juices, such as orange and tomato juice, which can irritate the bladder and lead to leakage of urine.
 Stressful events such as divorce Divorce and Children Separation and divorce, and the events leading up to them, interrupt the stability and predictability that children need.
 Other than the death of an immediate family member, divorce is the most... read more or separation of the parents, moving, or loss of a family member Death of a Family Member or Loved One Many families have to deal with the difficulties surrounding an ill and dying child.
 Adults often have a difficult time dealing with death, and children may have a particularly difficult time... read more can cause a child to develop urinary incontinence.
-Similarly, children who are sexually abused Sexual abuse Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more may develop urinary incontinence.
+Similarly, children who are sexually abused Sexual abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more may develop urinary incontinence.
 Children with diabetes mellitus or diabetes insipidus can develop incontinence because these disorders produce excessive amounts of urine.

 Causes of urinary incontinence vary depending on whether incontinence occurs in the daytime or mainly at night.